hicommonwealth/commonwealth/knowledge_base/Thread-Loading-Flow.md

 - Removing a comment will trigger `/deleteComment` and on response we decrement the `numOfComments` for the thread in the `store` substore in `threads.ts`

 On poll
-- The `/getPolls` api will trigger on visit to the thread view page and on response we update the local state of the thread view page.
+- The `/GET threads/:id/polls` api will trigger on visit to the thread view page and on response we update the local state of the thread view page.
-- On the `/createPoll` api response we update the thread with the active poll status + the `polls.ts` store.
+- On the `POST /threads/:id/polls` api response we update the thread with the active poll status + the `polls.ts` store.
 This api is triggered from the thread view page.
-- On the `/deletePoll` api response we update the `polls.ts` store.
+- On the `DELETE /polls/:id` api response we update the `polls.ts` store.
 This api is triggered from the thread view page.

 On thread linking
 - The `linking/getLinks` will get triggered on the view threads page.
 The response is stored in local component state